-On the holy day of Good Friday the timing is perfect for this in-depth article featuring the 3D laser scanning of what is claimed to be the site of the Last Supper.
+This in-depth article features the 3D laser scanning of what is claimed to be the site of the Last Supper.

 From an article in Fox News by James Rogers